-Have a mechanism for students who need some time to process their thoughts to provide feedback later, like a Google Doc or paper feedback form.
+Use the principles of UDL to give students multiple ways of sharing feedback.
+For example, students who need more time to process their thoughts can provide feedback later through a Google Doc or paper feedback form.

 Families may be more familiar with the idea of ability grouping than flexible grouping.
 If that’s the case, they may be confused when their child comes home talking about moving from group to group.

-To head off confusion, you can explain at back-to-school night or in a class email or newsletter that you’ll be using flexible grouping this year.
-Emphasize that students will not change groups just when they need extra help—they’ll switch groups as they make progress, too.
-Let families know that you’ll keep an eye on how students are doing academically and with whom they work well in order to help you put them in groups that help them grow in many ways.
+To head off confusion, you can explain at back-to-school night or in a class email or newsletter that you’ll be using flexible grouping.
+Emphasize that students will not change groups just when they need extra help — they’ll switch groups as they make progress, too.
+Let families know that you’ll keep an eye on how students are doing academically and with whom they work well.
+That will help you put them in groups and in turn, help students grow.

 How do I use flexible grouping during distance learning?